How hydrodynamic interactions alter polymer stretching in turbulence: Brownian chains and fluctuating velocity gradients

-{For a given polymer and solvent, the value of $\Wi$ can be increased by intensifying the turbulence, so that $\lambda$ increases.
+We also check whether polymer stretching can be predicted using a Gaussian random model for $\bm \kappa(t)$.
+While non-Gaussian, extreme straining events will be lost, other important statistical properties of the Lagrangian velocity gradient can be imitated by a Gaussian model.
+Specifically, we use the random model of \citet*{bkl97} to generate a time series for $\bm \kappa(t)$ that has the same Lyapunov exponent $\lambda$ as the turbulent velocity gradient, as well as approximately the same temporal correlations of Lagrangian vorticity and strain-rate.
+The model and its tuning is described in Appendix~\ref{sec:turb-details}.
+This correlated Gaussian model was shown by \citet{ppv23} to be a good surrogate for the turbulent velocity gradient in terms of reproducing the stretching statistics of Rouse chains.
+We will see in Sec.~\ref{sec:random} that the random model also reproduces the effects of HI on turbulent polymer stretching.
+For a given polymer and solvent, the value of $\Wi$ can be increased by intensifying the turbulence, so that $\lambda$ increases.
 Consider a stationary homogeneous isotropic turbulent flow that is driven by a large-scale forcing, which injects energy at a rate $\epsilon$.
 The turbulent properties of the flow are entirely characterized by the Reynolds number $Re = UL\rho/\mu$, or alternatively by the Taylor Reynolds number $Re_\lambda \sim Re^{1/2}$.
 Here, $U$ is the r.m.s. velocity, $L$ is the size of the largest eddies, and $\rho$ is the density of the fluid.
 Now, $\lambda$ is proportional to the inverse of the Kolmogorov time-scale $\tau_\eta$ \citep{bbbcmt06}, which is the turnover time of the smallest eddies in the flow.
-Using the definition $\tau_\eta = (\mu/\rho \epsilon)^{1/2}$, and the inertial-range scaling relation $\epsilon \sim U^3/L$, one has $\tau_\eta = (\nu L)^{1/2}U^{-3/2} = (L/U) Re_\lambda^{-1}$ \citep{f95}.
+Using the definition $\tau_\eta = (\mu/\rho \epsilon)^{1/2}$, and the Taylor dissipation law $\epsilon \sim U^3/L$, one has $\tau_\eta = (\nu L)^{1/2}U^{-3/2} \sim (L/U) Re_\lambda^{-1}$ \citep{f95}.
 Usually, $L$ is set by the geometry of the system or the forcing mechanism, so that as one increases the forcing strength, $U$ will increase while $L$ will not.
 As a result, $\tau_\eta$ will decrease and $\lambda$ and $\Wi$ will increase; in addition, $Re_\lambda$ will increase.
-At first glance, the latter variation of $Re_\lambda$ seems incompatible with our simulations, which are based on a database of turbulent velocity gradients that are computed at a single fixed value of $Re_\lambda$ (see Sec.~\ref{sec:turbflow}).
-One can, in principle, increase $\Wi$ while keeping $Re_\lambda$ constant, by adjusting the forcing so that $U$ increases while $L$ decreases (leaving $UL$ unchanged).
-However, we expect our results to hold to a good approximation even if $Re_\lambda$ increases along with $\Wi$.
+Our simulations, however, are performed at a single fixed value of $Re_\lambda$.
+So, strictly speaking, our simulations correspond to an experimental scenario in which $\Wi$ is increased, while keeping $Re_\lambda$ constant, by adjusting the forcing so that $U$ increases while $L$ decreases (leaving $UL$ unchanged).
+Nonetheless, we expect our results to hold to a good approximation even if $Re_\lambda$ increases along with $\Wi$.
 As $Re_\lambda$ increases, the distribution of strain-rates will become more heavy-tailed, i.e., the polymer will experience more extreme straining events \citep{Buaria2019,Buaria2022}.
 However, non-Gaussian extreme strain-rates have only a weak effect on polymer stretching; this result was shown for Rouse chains by \citep{ppv23} and is verified for chains with HI in Sec.~\ref{sec:random}.
-So, we expect our results on the effect of increasing $\Wi$ to be relevant even to situations in which the increase of $\Wi$ is accompanied by an increase in $Re_\lambda$. }
+So, our results on the effect of increasing $\Wi$ will be relevant even to situations in which the increase of $\Wi$ is accompanied by an increase in $Re_\lambda$.